nikhilmadhu/bpa1/README.md

-# bpa1
-Practical Application 1
+# Building Practical Applications 1 - Assignment 5.1

 This repository contains an analysis of Amazon Mechanical Turk data from the UCI Machine Learning repository.